Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Experimental Evaluation

 \subsection{Additional Experiments}

-We show additional experiment results in Appendix~\ref{appen:add-result}, including (1) one-shot and lifelong MAPF results with PM and RM agents in the \denSmall and \paris maps~\cite{Stern2019benchmark}, (2) one-shot MAPF results with PMLA agents with $w=4$, and (3) a summary of best MD-PIBT hyper-parameterization in all maps.
+We show additional experiment results in Appendix~\ref{appen:add-result-result}, including (1) additional one-shot and lifelong MAPF results with PM, RM and PMLA agents, and (2) a summary of the best MD-PIBT hyper-parameterizations in all settings.